Comprehensive Salary Management Guide: 2026

 Selection Criteria for Payroll Software

-- Continuous legal compliance: automatic updates to contribution rates, minimum wage, DSN rules.
-A vendor that does not guarantee real-time updates is a risk.
+- Continuous legal compliance: automatic updates of contribution rates, SMIC, DSN rules.
+A publisher that does not guarantee real-time updates is a risk.

 - Interoperability: connection with ATS (recruitment software), time management tools, accounting, and electronic signature portals.

-- Ergonomics and autonomy: clear dashboard, ability for employees to access their pay stubs via personal workspace.
+- User-friendliness and autonomy: clear dashboard, ability for employees to access their pay slips through a personal space.

 Integration of Electronic Signature into Payroll Workflow

-One of the most significant productivity gains in 2026 lies in the native integration of electronic signature into the core HR-payroll process.
-Rather than printing, scanning and manually archiving documents, teams can now send a contract or amendment to the employee, collect their electronic signature in minutes, and automatically archive the signed document with its audit trail.
+One of the most significant productivity gains in 2026 comes from native integration of electronic signature at the heart of the HR-payroll process.
+Rather than printing, scanning, and manually archiving documents, teams can now send a contract or amendment to the employee, collect their electronic signature in minutes, and automatically archive the signed document with its audit trail.

-See our guide to understand the different levels (simple, advanced, qualified) and choose the one suited to each type of HR document.
+Consult our comprehensive guide to electronic signature to understand the different levels (simple, advanced, qualified) and choose the one suited to each type of HR document.

-To assess the return on investment of such integration into your HR management process, use our calculator.
+To assess the return on investment of such integration into your HR process, use our electronic signature ROI calculator.

 Effective salary management relies on precise monitoring indicators.
-In 2026, essential KPIs for a payroll manager or HR director are:
+In 2026, essential KPIs for a payroll manager or Chief HR Officer are:

-- Payroll error rate: target < 1% of pay stubs produced.
+- Payroll error rate: objective < 1% of pay slips produced.

-- Pay stub digitalization rate: proportion of pay stubs provided in electronic format vs. paper.
+- Pay slip digitalization rate: share of pay slips delivered in electronic format vs. paper.

-- Total salary cost / Revenue: financial monitoring ratio.
+- Total payroll cost / revenue: financial management ratio.

-- Absenteeism rate and its impact on payroll (sick leave benefits, salary maintenance, subrogation).
+- Absenteeism rate and its impact on payroll (sick leave, salary maintenance, subrogation).

 ---

-HR and Payroll Issues: Trends to Anticipate in 2026
+HR and Payroll Issues: 2026 Trends to Anticipate

 Artificial Intelligence and Payroll Automation

-In 2026, artificial intelligence is entering salary management at several levels.
+In 2026, artificial intelligence enters payroll management at several levels.
 Next-generation payroll software offers AI features for:

-- Automatically detecting anomalies in pay stubs before validation (salary discrepancies, inconsistent contributions, missing bonuses).
+- Automatically detecting anomalies in pay slips before validation (salary discrepancies, inconsistent contributions, missing bonuses).

-- Generating salary cost simulations for hiring or amendment negotiations.
+- Generating cost simulations for recruiting or amendment negotiations.

-- Automating contract drafting: tools allow production of documents compliant with applicable collective agreements in seconds.
+- Automating contract drafting: tools like the AI contract generator allow you to produce documents compliant with applicable collective agreements in seconds.

-Development of cross-border telework complicates payroll management for many companies.
-An employee residing in Belgium or Germany but working for a French company may be subject to different social contribution rules based on applicable bilateral agreements and EU Regulation n°883/2004 on coordination of social security systems.
+The development of cross-border telework complicates payroll management for many companies.
+An employee residing in Belgium or Germany but working for a French company may be subject to different social contribution rules depending on applicable bilateral agreements and EU Regulation No. 883/2004 on coordination of social security systems.

-Since July 1, 2023, a European framework agreement allows cross-border teleworkers to remain affiliated with their employer's social security system under certain conditions (remote work < 50% of work time).
-In 2026, this agreement has been extended and its practical terms must be integrated into the payroll tools of affected companies.
+Since July 1, 2023, a European framework agreement allows cross-border teleworkers to remain affiliated with their employer's social security system under certain conditions (remote work < 50% of working time).
+In 2026, this agreement has been extended and its practical implementation must be integrated into payroll tools for affected companies.

 Personal Data Protection and Payroll: GDPR in Practice

-Payroll data is by nature personal data in the broad sense, and for some (sick leave records, disability, family situation) particularly protected data.
-In 2026, CNIL audits of HR practices have intensified.
+Payroll data is by nature personal data, and for some (medical certificates, disability status, family situation) particularly protected data.
+In 2026, CNIL controls over HR practices have intensified.
 Key obligations:

 - Delete data at the end of legal retention periods.